openhab/org.openhab.binding.zwave/doc/fibaro/fgwreu111_0_0.md

 ### Parameter 153: Set slats back to previous position

 slats positioning in various situations
-For Venetian blinds (parameter 151 set to 2) the parameter determines slats positioning in various situations.
-The parameter is irrelevant for other modes.

-0 – slats return to previously set position only in case of the main controller operation

-1 – slats return to previously set position in case of the main controller operation, momentary switch operation, or when the limit switch is reached

-2 – slats return to previously set position in case of the main controller operation, momen-tary switch operation, when the limit switch is reached or after receiving the Switch Multilevel Stop control frame
+<p&gtFor Venetian blinds (parameter 151 set to 2) the parameter determines slats positioning in various situations.
+The parameter is irrelevant for other modes.</p&gt <p&gt0 – slats return to previously set position only in case of the main controller operation</p&gt <p&gt1 – slats return to previously set position in case of the main controller operation, momentary switch operation, or when the limit switch is reached</p&gt <p&gt2 – slats return to previously set position in case of the main controller operation, momen-tary switch operation, when the limit switch is reached or after receiving the Switch Multilevel Stop control frame</p&gt
 Values in the range 0 to 2 may be set.

 The manufacturer defined default value is ```1```.